top of page

 • Feb 26

-Environmental, Social, and Governance (ESG) performance is no longer just a compliance requirement or a box to tick.
-It has become a critical factor shaping operational decisions and drives business value.
-Companies that connect ESG metrics to real-time data can uncover inefficiencies, reduce costs, and improve sustainability outcomes.
+Environmental, Social, and Governance (ESG) performance has evolved beyond a mere compliance requirement.
+It is now a critical factor that shapes operational decisions and drives business value.
+Companies that connect ESG metrics to real-time data can uncover inefficiencies, reduce costs, and enhance sustainability outcomes.
 Two key frameworks that support this approach in the UK are the Energy Savings Opportunity Scheme (ESOS) and the Streamlined Energy and Carbon Reporting (SECR).
 This post explores how integrating ESOS and SECR reporting can transform ESG efforts into measurable performance improvements, illustrated by practical examples.

 Understanding ESOS and SECR Reporting

-ESOS requires large organisations in the UK to carry out energy audits every four years to identify cost-effective energy-saving measures.
-It focuses on assessing energy consumption across buildings, transport, and industrial processes.
-The goal is to highlight opportunities to reduce energy use and carbon emissions.
+ESOS mandates large organisations in the UK to conduct energy audits every four years.
+These audits aim to identify cost-effective energy-saving measures.
+The focus is on assessing energy consumption across various sectors, including buildings, transport, and industrial processes.
+The primary goal is to highlight opportunities for reducing energy use and carbon emissions.

-SECR, on the other hand, mandates annual reporting of energy use, carbon emissions, and energy efficiency actions in company reports.
-It aims to increase transparency and encourage ongoing improvements in energy management.
+In contrast, SECR requires annual reporting of energy use, carbon emissions, and energy efficiency actions in company reports.
+This framework aims to increase transparency and encourage ongoing improvements in energy management.

-Both schemes complement each other: ESOS provides a detailed snapshot of energy use and savings potential, while SECR tracks progress and accountability over time.
+Both schemes complement each other effectively.
+ESOS provides a detailed snapshot of energy use and savings potential, while SECR tracks progress and accountability over time.

 Linking ESOS and SECR to ESG Performance

-ESG frameworks increasingly emphasise environmental impact, especially carbon footprint and energy efficiency.
+ESG frameworks increasingly emphasise environmental impact, particularly concerning carbon footprint and energy efficiency.
 By integrating ESOS audits and SECR reporting into ESG strategies, companies can:

-• Use verified energy data to support environmental disclosures
+• Utilise verified energy data to support environmental disclosures

 • Identify specific operational inefficiencies that affect emissions

-• Track improvements and cost savings from energy reduction measures
+• Track improvements and cost savings resulting from energy reduction measures

 • Demonstrate compliance and leadership in sustainability

-This integration turns ESG from abstract goals into concrete, data-driven stories that resonate with stakeholders and investors.
+This integration transforms ESG from abstract goals into concrete, data-driven narratives that resonate with stakeholders and investors.

 How Real-Time Data Enhances Reporting and Decision-Making

-Traditional ESOS audits and SECR reports rely on historical data, often collected manually or from utility bills.
-This can delay insights and limit responsiveness.
-Incorporating real-time data collection and analysis changes the game.
+Traditional ESOS audits and SECR reports often rely on historical data, which is typically collected manually or sourced from utility bills.
+This reliance can delay insights and limit responsiveness.
+However, incorporating real-time data collection and analysis significantly changes the landscape.

-For example, ECO3 applied engineering expertise to connect real-time energy and emissions data to operational decisions on a major infrastructure project.
-This approach revealed inefficient equipment cycles that were previously hidden.
-Targeted interventions reduced energy use and operating costs, improving both ESG scores and financial performance.
+For instance, ECO3 applied engineering expertise to connect real-time energy and emissions data to operational decisions on a major infrastructure project.
+This innovative approach revealed inefficient equipment cycles that were previously obscured.
+Targeted interventions led to reduced energy use and operating costs, thereby improving both ESG scores and financial performance.

 Real-time data enables: